Class Tournaments

 If you win a tourney of the same or a higher class, than you are currently in, you are promoted one class up.
 If your class is already higher than the tournament class, your current class doesn’t change.

-It can happen if you play a few tournaments simultaneously.
-Say, you are class 3 player, and join two class 3 tournaments.
-And you win both.
-Winning of the first of them promotes you to the class 2, winning the other one has no meaning as your class is already higher than the tournament class.
+[Remark: this can happen if you play a few tournaments simultaneously.
+Say, you are class 3 player, and join two class 3 tournaments, and you win both.
+Winning of the first of them promotes you to the class 2, winning the other one has no meaning as your players class is already higher than the tournament class.]

 In case two players share the first place, with the same score, both are promoted (only the score is taken into account, the tiebreak Sonneborn-berger (SB) is of no relevance).
 In case more than two players have the same score at the top, the player (or two players) with the higher SB is (are) promoted.
 If SB is also the same for more than 2 players, nobody is promoted.